 Budapest is two cities stitched together by the Danube — hilly, quiet Buda on the west bank and flat, buzzing Pest on the east.
 Where you sleep decides how your trip feels: a calm castle-view morning, or rolling out of bed straight into the ruin-bar crowd.
-This guide breaks down every area worth booking, who each one suits, and the one rule change that quietly reshaped Budapest accommodation in 2026.
+This is the 2026 edition — fully rewritten to reflect Hungary's first-ever total Airbnb ban (District VI), the citywide moratorium on new short-term-rental permits, and the tightened rules in the party quarter.

 Start here

-If this is your first visit, start with our full Budapest travel guide for the big picture, then come back here to pick your base.
+If this is your first visit, pair this with our full Budapest travel guide for the big picture, then come back to pick your base.
+Already know the city?
+Skip to the traveller-type picks below.

 The 30-second answer

-• First time in the city → District V (Belváros), central and walkable • Nightlife, ruin bars, food → District VII (Jewish Quarter) • Romance, views, quiet → District I (Castle District, Buda) • Best value, up-and-coming → District VIII (Palace Quarter) • Thermal baths & families → near Gellért or City Park • Local, leafy, residential → District XIII (Újlipótváros) Search hotels in Budapest →
+• First time in the city → District V (Belváros), central and walkable • Nightlife, ruin bars, food → District VII (Jewish Quarter) • Romance, views, quiet → District I (Castle District, Buda) • Best value, up-and-coming → District VIII (Józsefváros / Palace Quarter) • Riverside local feel → District IX (Ferencváros) • Families, modern, green → District XIII (near Margaret Island) • Opera & boulevard elegance → District VI (Terézváros) — HOTELS ONLY in 2026 Search hotels in Budapest →Some links are affiliate links — we may earn a small commission at no extra cost to you.
+Powered by Booking.com

 Best for: first-timers, short city breaks, anyone who wants to walk everywhere.
 This is Budapest's downtown, hugging the Danube on the Pest side.
 You're within a flat 10–15 minute walk of Parliament, St. Stephen's Basilica, the Chain Bridge, the Danube Promenade and the Central Market Hall.
-Restaurants, metro lines and riverside views are all on your doorstep, and it feels safe and easy at any hour.
-The trade-off is price and a slightly polished, touristy feel — but for a first visit, the convenience is worth it.
-Pick a street a block back from Váci utca if you want a quieter night.
-Search hotels in District V / Belváros →
+Restaurants, all three classic metro lines (M1/M2/M3 meet at Deák Ferenc tér), and riverside views are all on your doorstep, and it feels safe and easy at any hour.
+Pro: unbeatable for sightseeing on foot.
+Con: priciest area and a polished, touristy feel — pick a street a block back from Váci utca for a quieter night.
+Short-term apartments are still legal here, but hotel inventory is strong and reliable.
+Search hotels in District V / Belváros →Some links are affiliate links — we may earn a small commission at no extra cost to you.
+Powered by Booking.com

 District VII — Erzsébetváros (the Jewish Quarter)

-Best for: nightlife, foodies, younger travellers, friends' trips.
-The beating heart of Budapest after dark — ruin-bar country (Szimpla Kert and dozens more), wrapped around the historic Jewish Quarter, with the Dohány Street Synagogue, street food, specialty coffee and some of the city's best casual dining in tight, walkable blocks.
-Our food & drink guide leans heavily on this neighbourhood.
-It's lively, sometimes loud.
-For energy without the 3am noise, book on a side street or higher floor.
-Search hotels in District VII / Jewish Quarter →
+Best for: nightlife, foodies, younger travellers, friends' trips, first-timers who don't mind noise.
+The beating heart of Budapest after dark — ruin-bar country (Szimpla Kert and dozens of newer spots), wrapped around the historic Jewish Quarter, with the Dohány Street Synagogue, street food, specialty coffee and some of the city's best casual dining in tight, walkable blocks.
+Our food & drink guide leans heavily on this neighbourhood, and many of the best Indian restaurants in Budapest are here too.
+Short-term rentals are still allowed (with the 10%-per-building cap on new permits from Sept 2025).
+Existing licensed apartments and hotels operate as normal.
+Pro: the most energetic neighbourhood in Hungary.
+Con: it is genuinely loud until 3–4am on weekends — book a higher floor, a side street, or an inner courtyard if you want to sleep.
+Search hotels in District VII / Jewish Quarter →Some links are affiliate links — we may earn a small commission at no extra cost to you.
+Powered by Booking.com

-Best for: value seekers, repeat visitors, travellers who like a neighbourhood on the rise.
-The inner Palace Quarter has gorgeous historic architecture, a calmer feel than the party zone next door, and noticeably better prices for the same comfort.
-A short walk to the Jewish Quarter and downtown, well served by transit.
-Stick to the inner blocks rather than wandering far east, and you get central Budapest for less.
-Search hotels in District VIII / Palace Quarter →
+Best for: value seekers, repeat visitors, travellers who like a neighbourhood mid-transformation.
+The inner Palace Quarter (Palotanegyed) — the blocks around the Hungarian National Museum and Krúdy Gyula utca — has gorgeous 19th-century architecture, a calmer feel than District VII next door, and noticeably better prices for the same comfort.
+Independent cafés, the National Museum gardens, and a quick tram or walk to the Jewish Quarter and downtown.
+Pro: best price-to-location ratio in central Budapest.
+Con: the district is big and uneven — stick to the inner Palotanegyed blocks (west of József körút) rather than wandering east beyond the Grand Boulevard.
+Search hotels in District VIII / Palace Quarter →Some links are affiliate links — we may earn a small commission at no extra cost to you.
+Powered by Booking.com

 District I — the Castle District (Buda side)

-Best for: couples, photographers, anyone who wants quiet and views.
-Cross to Buda and climb the hill for the city's most romantic base: Buda Castle, the Fisherman's Bastion, Matthias Church and postcard panoramas back across the river to Parliament.
-Mornings are peaceful and the sunsets are unbeatable.
-Trade-offs: hillier, removed from nightlife, and you'll rely on the funicular, buses or a short taxi to reach Pest.
-For a relaxed or special-occasion trip, worth it.
-Search hotels in District I / Castle District →
+Best for: couples, photographers, returning visitors, anyone who wants quiet and views.
+Cross the Danube to Buda and climb the hill for the city's most romantic base: Buda Castle, the Fisherman's Bastion, Matthias Church and postcard panoramas back across the river to Parliament.
+Mornings on Castle Hill — before the day-trip coaches arrive — are genuinely peaceful, and sunset from the Bastion is unforgettable.
+Pro: the prettiest, quietest, most scenic base in Budapest.
+Con: hillier, removed from nightlife, and you'll rely on the funicular, bus 16, or a short taxi/Bolt to reach Pest.
+Watch this district — a District VI-style short-term rental ban is being discussed, so hotels are the safer bet.
+Book a hotel in District I / Castle District →Some links are affiliate links — we may earn a small commission at no extra cost to you.
+Powered by Booking.com

 The baths are reason enough to pick a base.
-Stay near Gellért (Buda riverside) for the Art Nouveau Gellért Baths, or near City Park for the huge Széchenyi complex.
+Stay near Gellért (Buda riverside, District XI) for the Art Nouveau Gellért Baths, or in District VI / VII / XIV for an easy M1 metro ride to the huge Széchenyi complex in City Park.
 Both put a soak within walking distance of breakfast — see our thermal baths guide for which suits you.
+You do NOT need to sleep next to a bath to enjoy one — anywhere central reaches the major baths in 20 minutes by metro or tram.

 Booking smart in Budapest

-Tourist tax: Budapest adds a 4% city tax (IFA) on the net room rate, usually charged at the property, waived for under-18s.
-Budget a small buffer — modest by European-capital standards.
+Tourist tax: Budapest charges a 4% city tax (IFA) on the net room rate, normally collected at the property, waived for under-18s.
+Budget a small buffer — still modest by European-capital standards.
 Book a licensed property through a trusted platform.
-With the 2026 rules, hotels and licensed guesthouses are the hassle-free choice in central districts.
-Time it right: rates spike around big events — the June Metallica in Budapest guide shows, summer festivals, the autumn Grand Prix.
+With 2026's rules, hotels and licensed guesthouses are the hassle-free choice in central districts — and the only legal choice in District VI.
+Time it right: rates spike around big events (summer festivals, the autumn Grand Prix, Christmas markets, big concerts like the Metallica Budapest weekend).
 Book early.
+Getting around: most central stays put you on the metro/tram network — see our getting around Hungary by train & bus guide for arrivals from Vienna, Bratislava and within Hungary.
+Stay connected: skip airport SIM queues with an eSIM for Hungary activated before you land.
 Driving in?
-If pairing the city with a Lake Balaton trip or a road trip, check parking before booking — central apartments rarely include it.
-Compare hire cars on our car-hire page.
+Central apartments rarely include parking, and Budapest's paid-parking zones are strictly enforced — read our parking in Budapest guide before booking.
+If you're pairing the city with a Lake Balaton trip, pick up the car as you leave.
 Arriving early or leaving late?
-See our luggage storage options to free up those gap hours.
-Search hotels in Budapest →
+See our luggage storage in Budapest options to free up those gap hours hands-free.
+Search hotels in Budapest →Some links are affiliate links — we may earn a small commission at no extra cost to you.
+Powered by Booking.com

 Practical Info